-• Very Fast Blinking Red: Thermal Shutdown Protection and Low Voltage Protection (see above) have occurred at the same time.
+Very Fast Blinking Red: Thermal Shutdown Protection and Low Voltage Protection (see above) have occurred at the same time.

-• Alternating; Blinks Red then Green: If the motor has no power, the BL-2s has entered Over Voltage Protection.
+BL-2s has entered Over Voltage Protection.
 If a battery with too high voltage is used, the BL-2s will go into a fail-safe mode.
 WARNING: If input voltage exceeds approximately 20-volts, the ESC may be damaged.
 Do not exceed 12.6 maximum peak input